-So, as we have seen, the Longines Conquest has much in common with the Rolex Explorer.
-However, this 18ct example can also be said to be equally aligned with the Omega Constellation, which has a remarkably similar case-back.
+As we have seen, the Longines Conquest has much in common with the Rolex Explorer, but this example also has similarities with the Omega Constellation of the same period which has a remarkably similar case-back.
 It also carries very similar hour indices to those used on the Omega Constellation Deluxe of the same year, an example of which can be seen here.

 However, the beautifully accomplished dial execution you see here has an individuality the Longines Conquest claims all its own.
 Two-tone Ivory-Cream with a broad Silver band towards the outer edge of the dial and bold applied hour indices, provide a distinctive style which could have been slightly fussy in the hands of lesser dial designers.
 The symmetry and contrast between the watch case, dial and original ‘Dauphine’ hands works wonderfully.

 This is the original dial, restored to the highest standards by our dial restorers which are considered the best in the UK.

 Regarded by many as the finest automatic movement ever produced by Longines, the Calibre 19 ASD, 19 Jewel automatic movement is an absolute gem.
 A Swiss lever escapement with Incabloc shock protection and large, screw weighted balance wheel which provides for greater accuracy and finer adjustment.
 All else being equal, the larger the balance wheel, the more accurate the watch.